max-scw/BaslerCameraAdapter/README.md

 +-- docs <- auxiliary files for documentation (basically screenshots)
 |-- BaslerCamera.py <- python code to interact with a Basler camera
 |-- BaslerCameraAdapter.Dockerfile  <- Dockerfile for camera service
+|-- BaslerCameraThread.py  <- enables for continuous image acqusition by camera threading
 |-- docker-compose.yml  <- exemplatory docker-compose call
 |-- LICENSE
 |-- main.py  <- fastAPI server to communicate with the Basler camera